-- Name – This is the name of the form and should distinguish this form from other forms in your company.
+- Name – This is the name of the form.
+Make sure to name your forms in a distinguishable way.

-- Page size – The size of the paper that the form will be printed on.
+- Page size – The size of the paper that the form will be printed on, such as

 - Letter (8.5in x 11in)